Cargo Fleet, Airport FTZ, and “Clean Growth”: How Vietnam Can Accelerate Air Logistics From 2026?

 Airports can add runway length, but cargo capacity increases meaningfully only when airlines operate regular cargo lift with consistent lanes.
 The article cites reporting that Vietnam Airlines plans to convert some A321 aircraft for regional cargo services from Q4/2025, while preparing for a dedicated cargo carrier expected to launch in 2026.

-et a fleet cannot sustain itself without three fundamentals: dense cargo flows, fast warehouse–handling chains, and smooth clearance/risk-control mechanisms.
+However, the fleet cannot sustain itself without three fundamentals: dense cargo flows, fast warehouse–handling chains, and smooth clearance/risk-control mechanisms.
 In other words, fleet development must sit inside a broader ecosystem design, not as a standalone aircraft decision.

 Airport FTZ/bonded zones: Long Thanh works only if “the ground” works